 Day 4 - En Route to Vancouver

 Spend the day chatting with other travelers and enjoying exclusive access to first-class lounges, dining on superb meals, and delighting in impeccable service.
 Today's journey takes your through Saskatchewan, which has been inhabited for thousands of years by various indigenous groups.
 Saskatchewan was first explored by Europeans in 1690 and settled in 1774.
 In 1992, the federal and provincial governments signed an historic land claim agreement with the First Nations people in Saskatchewan.
 The First Nations received compensation and were permitted to buy land on the open market, now reserve lands.
 Overnight train.
 (B, L, D)

 Your final full day onboard takes you through Alberta and into the heart of the Canadian Rockies.
 VIA Rail's Canadian rolls into Jasper for a short stopover before continuing the journey west, past Mt.
 Robson and into British Columbia.
 This evening, enjoy your last sumptuous dinner aboard the train and reflect on your breathtaking voyage across five provinces.
 Overnight train.
 (B, L, D)

 Day 6 - Arrival in Vancouver

-Day 7 - Vancouver
+Day 7 - Sightseeing in Vancouver

 Today enjoy a Hop On/Hop Off sightseeing tour of Vancouver, which includes some of the city's most popular attractions including Stanley Park, the Vancouver Aquarium, English Bay Beach, Chinatown, and the Robson Street shopping district in addition to many other attractions.
 Use the tour to learn about the city and its diverse neighborhoods as well as your means of transportation between Vancouver's must-see destinations.
 Overnight Vancouver.